TRIUMF-MDS-Capstone2023/project/README.md

 Copyright (c) 2023 Crystal Geng, Daniel Merigo, Kelvin Wong, Peng Zhang

-The software and associated documentation files are licensed under [the MIT License](https://opensource.org/license/mit/).
+The software and associated documentation files, with the exception of the materials in the `docs/` folder, are licensed under [the MIT License](https://opensource.org/license/mit/).
 You may find a copy of the license at [`LICENSE.md`](LICENSE.md).

 The materials in the `docs/` folder are licensed under [the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 A copy of the license can be found at [`LICENSE-CC-BYNCND.md`](LICENSE-CC-BYNCND.md).